samson06/tests-technique/README.md

 No library/modules not added to the dependencies, except for the testing libraries(only pure java use)
 ```

-1. We would like to enable a new route for the API `/search/{query}`.
-It will allow us
+1. Enable a new route for the API `/search/{query}`.
-to display filtered `events`.
+- get filtered `events`.
-The events are displayed only if at least one band has a member with the name matching the given
+- get filtered `events` only if at least one band has a member with the name matching the given pattern.
-pattern.

 Example: `/search/Wa`
 ```json